juju/docs/src/en/help-azure.md

 enter a provided authentication code.

-After entering the code and pressing continue, you will be asked to select the Microsoft account you'd like associated with the Azure Cloud Shell.
+After entering the code and pressing continue, you will be asked to select the Microsoft account you'd like associated with the Azure CLI.

 !!!
 Note:
     For further details on the Azure CLI, see [Microsoft's